Skip to content

 • These will either be payable to our nominated suppliers or deducted from settlement payments.

-Depending on your insurance policy, you may have different insurers for your joint building and contents policy with Saga.
+You may find you have different underwriters for your combined building and contents policy with Saga.

-This may mean if you are making a claim under both sections of your policy, you will deal with both Insurers who will oversee your claim.
+This may mean if you are making a claim under both sections of your policy, you will deal with both insurers who will oversee their part of your claim.

 Is it a buildings claim or a contents claim?